 There are not many compounds capable of dividing opinion as much as THC does.
-The psychoactive effects of the compound are well documented and it is the scapegoat among anti-marijuana advocates.
-According to them, is the main reason why marijuana should remain under a tight leash.
+The psychoactive effects of the compound are well documented, and it is the scapegoat among anti-marijuana advocates.
+According to them, it is the main reason why marijuana should remain under a tight leash.
 Among the recreational users, THC holds a cult hero status.
-It’s the compound responsible for the ‘high’ they feel and they don’t see any reason why the government should have a say on what they can or can’t do with nature’s gift.
+It’s the compound responsible for the ‘high’ they feel, and they don’t see any reason why the government should have a say on what they can or can’t do with nature’s gift.

 The medical world sort of holds a middle ground.
 We might be doing humanity a disservice if we choose to ignore the compound’s amazing therapeutic benefits.
-Yet, there is enough evidence to suggest that the potential side effects of THC cannot be ignored.
+There is enough evidence to suggest that the potential side effects of THC cannot be ignored.
 The challenge is finding a suitable middle ground.

 Some Side Effects of THC are Therapeutic Benefits

-Studies have shown that THC has some analgesic property.
+Studies have shown that THC has some analgesic properties.
 Unlike CBD, THC appears to work well in the resolution of acute pain.
 However, it appears the analgesic properties of THC are not strong enough to consider using the drug alone.
 It has been shown that THC works in synergy with CBD to provide analgesia.

 THC is known to improve the eating habits of people with eating disorders such as anorexia.
 It could also help stimulate the appetite of people suffering from advanced stages of cancer or HIV/AIDS.
-A pilot study conducted by Pharmacology and Biochemistry Behavior showed that administering THC orally for 5 months helped to increase the weight of 7% of the HIV patients involved in the study.
+A pilot study conducted by Pharmacology and Biochemistry Behavior showed that administering THC orally for five months helped to increase the weight of 7% of the HIV patients involved in the study.

 Helps with Sleep